 In terms of fit, we were more than happy with the Aerial Tee.
 It’s true to size and has an excellent amount of give which ensures not only comfort, but also a great range of motion.
 This stretch also helps the garment sit against the skin, offering more effective temperature regulation and moisture wicking.

-In a line: Comfortable, good value and a decent performer.
+In a line: The Rab Aerial Tee is comfortable, good value and a decent performer.
 Best budget buy.

 Drying time: 7/10